wbamberg/idl-reference/docs/nsIContentPrefService2.md

 corresponding to that preference will be present in the array, and, as with
 getCachedByDomainAndName, its value attribute will be undefined.

-@param domain   The preferences' domain.
-@param name     The preferences' name.
-@param context  The private-browsing context, if any.
-@param len      The length of the returned array.
-@param prefs    The array of preferences.

 #### Parameters ####